algorithmiaio/dev-center/_posts/algorithm-development/guides/2016-06-21-tensorflow-guide.md

 - Set it to royalty free or set to per-call royalty

 - Set access permissions to have full access to the internet and ability to call other algorithms

+If you want to have a better idea of how a finished tensorflow algorithm looks like, check out: <a href="https://algorithmia.com/algorithms/deeplearning/InceptionNet/edit">InceptionNet</a>

 For more information and detailed steps: <a href="http://developers.algorithmia.com/basics/your_first_algo/">creating and publishing your algorithm</a>